Project-OSRM/osrm-backend/README.md

 The easiest and quickest way to setup your own routing engine is to use Docker images we provide.

+There are two pre-processing pipelines available:
+- Contraction Hierarchies (CH)
+- Multi-Level Dijkstra (MLD)

+we recommend using MLD by default except for special use-cases such as very large distance matrices where CH is still a better fit for the time being.
+In the following we explain the MLD pipeline.
+If you want to use the CH pipeline instead replace `osrm-partition` and `osrm-customize` with a single `osrm-customize` and change the algorithm option for `osrm-routed`.

 ### Using Docker

 We base our Docker images ([backend](https://hub.docker.com/r/osrm/osrm-backend/), [frontend](https://hub.docker.com/r/osrm/osrm-frontend/)) on Alpine Linux and make sure they are as lightweight as possible.